 Butecos are social hangouts in Brazil where people go to drink, eat and catch-up with friends: the equivalent of our pubs.
 What we like so much about Barraco in Kilburn is that it isn’t just styled like a buteco, it actually is one.
 It’s in an area with one of the highest Brazilian populations in London and this is where many of them choose to spend time.
 Being so authentic, you'll find some meaty stews and tough, fatty cuts of meat that can prove hard work, but in most cases dishes are richly flavoured and generous, and the meat succulent.
 Steaks are a highlight, but ‘al dente’ chicken hearts and a chorizo-esque sautéed sausage are definitely worth a try.

-A small but fast-growing chain, there are now branches of Cabana in Covent Garden, Islington, Wembley and both Westfields.
-It hasn’t lost its touch, though.
+There are now 11 branches of Cabana across London.
 Bright colours fill the feel-good venues, while a menu built around spiced skewered meat is just as easy to enjoy.
 Variously colour-coded skewers are packed with steak, chicken, pork, seafood or veggies, while starters and sides feature cheesy dough balls, croquettas and ceviche.
 If you’re hungry and on a budget, then Cabana is a safe bet.

 It’s all about Brazilian pizzas at shabby but friendly Café Brazil.
 The concept was brought to São Paulo by Italian immigrants in the early 1900s and the locals haven’t looked back since.
 As in Brazil, the selection here includes some toppings that would get purist Italians hot under the collar, but we have nothing against a bit of cajun spice, a boiled egg or some pineapple.
 Traditional bean stews and steaks are also present and correct, but it’s the pizzas you come for.